FPaddle007/LogicDesign/README.md

 # Verilog-Programming

-These are verilog programs I created that consists of simple to more complex.
+These are verilog programs I created for the EECS 270 labs that consist of simple to more complex.